cfuhrman/shellpak/README.md

 ## Requirements<a id="sec-1-1" name="sec-1-1"></a>

 -   GNU Bash version 3.2 or greater
--   GNU Emacs 24.1 or greater (Emacs >24.4 preferred)
+-   GNU Emacs 24.1 or greater (Emacs 24.4 or greater preferred)
 -   GNU Make
 -   rsync